alphagov/govuk-knowledge-graph-gcp/README.md

 ### Import data from somewhere new

 Look at https://github.com/alphagov/govuk-knowledge-graph-gcp/pull/594, which derives data from the Publisher app database and puts it into BigQuery.

+## Troubleshooting

+### Outdated or empty BigQuery tables

+If GovSearch gives unexpected results, then the tables in BigQuery might not have been updated correctly.
+Usually that means a table either hasn't been updated at all within the last 24 hours, or it has been updated and is now empty.
+You can quickly check every table by querying a view called `test.tables-metadata` by writing a query like `SELECT * FROM test.tables-metadata;`.
+The table is checked automatically every hour, and if it finds old or empty tables then an 'incident' is created, and an email is sent to govgraph-developers@digital.cabinet-office.gov.uk.

+### Source data glitch

+Check that the database backup files in the [govuk-s3-mirror][govuk-s3-mirror] are the expected size (many gigabytes) by looking in the [bucket](https://console.cloud.google.com/storage/browser/govuk-s3-mirror_govuk-integration-database-backups?project=govuk-s3-mirror).

+Check that the Publishing API hasn't changed its schemas.

 ## Other representations of GOV.UK content